-If you’re planning a road trip this summer, how about trying something a little different?
+If you’re planning a spooky road trip, how about trying something a little different?
 Here’s is a list of some of Utah’s scariest Ghost Towns.

 1. Sego, Utah

 Once a booming coal town and now a lonely ghost town.
 The discovery of coal brought this small town to prominence.
 Natural resources couldn’t keep up with its growth and shortage of water became a constant problem.
 Mines kept experiencing power outages and one after the other, miners left to test their luck elsewhere.
 Despite a majority of miners leaving, a small group decided to stay behind.
 With all odds against them they brought back to life the once thriving mining town.
 Everything seemed to be in their favor until the town caught fire twice.
 All that’s left: a big red rock building and coal fires that still burn within the mining shafts.